Rupee Gains 04 Paisa Against US Dollar - UrduPoint

 Rupee Gains 04 Paisa Against US Dollar

-The Rupee on Thursday appreciated by 04 paisa against the US Dollar in the interbank trading and closed at Rs 281.56 against the previous day’s closing Rs 281.60
+The Rupee on Thursday appreciated by 04 paisa against the US Dollar in the interbank trading and closed at Rs 281.46 against the previous day’s closing of Rs 281.50

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2025) The Rupee on Thursday appreciated by 04 paisa against the US Dollar in the interbank trading and closed at Rs 281.56 against the previous day’s closing Rs 281.60.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Sep, 2025) The Rupee on Thursday appreciated by 04 paisa against the US Dollar in the interbank trading and closed at Rs 281.46 against the previous day’s closing of Rs 281.50.

-The exchange rates of the Emirates Dirham and the Saudi Riyal came down by 02 paisa each and closed at Rs 76.65 and Rs 75.04, respectively.
+The exchange rate of the declined by 01 paisa and closed at Rs 76.63 while the Saudi Riyal remained stagnant at Rs 75.03.

 Recent Stories